Kleinschmidt-Group/Temperature-Analysis-Model/README.md

 HOW TO RUN
 ----------
+Both scripts follow the same workflow.
+Run each separately for Forebay and Tailrace analyses.

+For each script:

 1. Verify that all required input data files are in place and that the file paths in the CONFIGURATION section point to them.